-- (b) A instigates B to give false evidence.
+- (a) A instigates B to give false evidence.
 B, in consequence of the instigation, commits that offence.
-A is guilty of abetting that offence, and is liable to the same punishment as B. - (c) A and B conspire to poison Z. A, in pursuance of the conspiracy, procures the poison and delivers it to B in order that he may administer it to Z. B, in pursuance of the conspiracy, administers the poison to Z in A's absence and thereby causes Z's death.
+A is guilty of abetting that offence, and is liable to the same punishment as B. - (b) A and B conspire to poison Z. A, in pursuance of the conspiracy, procures the poison and delivers it to B in order that he may administer it to Z. B, in pursuance of the conspiracy, administers the poison to Z in A's absence and thereby causes Z's death.
 Here B is guilty of murder.
-A is guilty of abetting that offence by conspiracy, and is liable to the punishment for murder. - 110.
-Punishment of abetment if person abetted does act with different intention from that of abettor.-Whoever abets the commission of an offence shall, if the person abetted does the act with a different intention or knowledge from that of the abettor, be punished with the punishment provided for the offence which would have been committed if the act had been done with the intention or knowledge of the abettor and with no other. - 111.
-Liability of abettor when one act abetted and different act done.-When an Act is abetted and a different act is done, the abettor is liable for the act done, in the same manner and to the same extent as if he had directly abetted it:
+A is guilty of abetting that offence by conspiracy, and is liable to the punishment for murder. - 50.
+Whoever abets the commission of an offence shall, if the person abetted does the act with a different intention or knowledge from that of the abettor, be punished with the punishment provided for the offence which would have been committed if the act had been done with the intention or knowledge of the abettor and with no other.